 Capital of Albania

-The capital of Albania is Tirana.
 There’s a lot to see and do in Tirana and it’s fast becoming a tourist mecca of trendy cafes and bars and a great place to learn about the recent history of Albania.

 When should I visit Albania?

 Below I go into detail on the pros and cons of travelling at any time of the year.

 Albania Holidays and celebrations

-Apparently, this tradition came from communism as all religion was outlawed and the only holiday that isn’t religious is New Years.
+Apparently, this tradition came from communism as all religion was outlawed and the only holiday that isn’t religious is New Year’s.
 So, because of that, Albanians only could celebrate one holiday a year.

 This is the biggest pagan holiday and an important holiday for Albanians and throughout the Balkans.
-It celebrates the first day of the Albanian ancient calendar as well as the end of winter and the start of summer and rejuvenation of nature.
+It celebrates the first day of the Albanian ancient calendar as well as the end of winter and the start of summer and the rejuvenation of nature.

 If you want to celebrate this day then head to Elbasan.
 Here is the centre of celebrations with concerts and festivities for the day.
 People also make and eat ballakume – a sweet cookie.